 This is possible.
 Praluent isn’t approved to treat high levels of triglycerides (a type of fat that’s released into your blood for energy between meals).
 It’s also not approved to treat mixed hyperlipidemia (high cholesterol and triglyceride levels).

-But in a recent
+But in one

 If you have questions about your triglyceride levels or your treatment plan, talk with your doctor or pharmacist.